Ingaiza/atmega32/README.md

 ## IMPLEMENTATION
 The task has been implemented for the AVR ATMEGA32 microcontroller and written in C++ using the avr libraries.
-In the instructions LED is to be placed on PIN 13 but in the ATMEGA32 PIN 13 is not a general purpose I/O pin hence cannot be used, as for the Button, It was to be placed in PIN 2 but since I'm using Hardware Interrupt , in the ATMEGA32 you are constrained to only 3 pins: INT0(PIN 16), INT1(PIN 17) & , INT2(PIN 3).Hence choosing INT0 .
+In the instructions, LED is to be placed on PIN 13 but in the ATMEGA32 PIN 13 is not a general purpose I/O pin hence cannot be used, as for the Button, It was to be placed in PIN 2 but since I'm using Hardware Interrupt , in the ATMEGA32 you are constrained to only 3 pins: INT0(PIN 16), INT1(PIN 17) & , INT2(PIN 3).Hence choosing INT0.

 The main function Initialized PORTB PIN B7 (PIN 8) as an output pin for the LED through the Data Direction Register DDRB